U.S. Army veterans claims

 We file claims on behalf of U.S. Army veterans and family members

-Military service comes with operation-related hazards, but what is sometimes overlooked is that numerous servicemen and women often carry a high risk of illness due to:
+Military service comes with operation-related hazards, but what is sometimes overlooked is that servicemen and women often carry a high risk of illness due to:

-If you believe that you were or could’ve been exposed to toxic chemicals during your military service that might be causing your symptoms, it’s important for you to share that information with your doctor.
+If you believe that you were or could've been exposed to toxic chemicals during your military service that might be causing your symptoms, it's important that you share that information with your doctor.
 Knowing that it might help him/her to make a timely and more accurate diagnosis and check for conditions that they might not otherwise.
 Once you receive a diagnosis, get in touch with a legal expert who will help you recover the financial compensation you deserve.
 Contact Environmental Litigation Group, P.C. to know what legal options are available for your specific situation.

 The U.S. Army began using asbestos-containing products and building materials in the 1930s.
 The toxic material was used throughout barracks, mess halls, hospitals, and other buildings where soldiers worked, slept, and ate.
 Asbestos products veterans were exposed to include:

-Due to its confirmed toxicity, the military stopped using asbestos in large part in the 1970s, but this does not change the fact that there are entire generations of Army veterans that have done their service in toxic mediums breathing in asbestos fibers released into the air by the disturbance of asbestos-containing material during maintenance and repairs to various heat-related machinery and heavy-duty equipment on military bases.
+Due to its confirmed toxicity, the military stopped using asbestos in large part in the 1970s, but this does not change the fact that there are entire generations of Army veterans who have done their service in toxic mediums breathing in asbestos fibers released into the air by the disturbance of asbestos-containing material during maintenance and repairs to various heat-related machinery and heavy-duty equipment on military bases.

 Our clients served at various Army bases throughout the country, including: